abdulkwele1/Nexus/DEVOPS.md

 ### Deployment Steps

 1.)
 Download the private ssh key to the server (ask Abdul or Levi) 2.)
-Set the required security permissions for the key `chmod 400 nexus-demo-server.pem` 3.)
-SSH (remote login) to the server `ssh -i nexus-demo-server.pem ubuntu@35.94.111.25` (type yes when it asks you if you want to trust this server)
+Set the required security permissions for the key `chmod 400 nexus-server-keypair.pem` 3.)
+SSH (remote login) to the server `ssh -i nexus-server-keypair.pem ubuntu@34.217.174.48` (type yes when it asks you if you want to trust this server)
 4.) `cd Nexus` to go to the Nexus code repo
 5.)
 Get the latest merged code `git pull -p`
 6.)
 If you need to deploy updates to the api run `sudo make refresh`